ChrisPuzzo/Llama-2-7b-Privacy-Policies/docs/PROPOSAL.md

 ### Fine-Tuning Large Language Models (PROPOSAL.MD)

-UNH - COMP741/841
+UNH - COMP741/841<br>

-Chris Puzzo, Christian Jackson
+Chris Puzzo, Christian Jackson<br>

-4/4/2024
+4/4/2024<br>

-#### I. Type of AI System Being Developed
+#### I. Type of AI System Being Developed (cjackson)

 We propose to fine-tune a Large Language Model (LLM) which is a type of deep learning model.
 These models are useful for natural language processing and text prediction and may be trained with a large amount of general purpose knowledge from Internet sources.
 However, in many cases, these models are not trained well enough to answer questions or draw on knowledge from specific domains.
 To address this gap, the process of Fine Tuning is used to augment or incorporate specific domain knowledge into the LLM.

 It's useful to fine-tune an existing LLM versus simply retraining a model from the ground up because training an LLM is costly and time consuming.
 It can cost millions to hundreds of millions of dollars to train a large transformer model.
-The fine-tuning approach leverages the sunk cost and time spent creating an existing general purpose LLM, but provides the benefit of narrow domain expertise for a specialty purpose.
+The fine-tuning approach leverages the sunk cost and time of an existing general purpose LLM, but provides the benefit of narrow domain expertise for a specialty purpose.

 #### II.
-AI System Selection
+AI System Selection (cpuzzo/cjackson)

-We are proposing to use Meta's open source Llama 2 as our general LLM to fine-tune.
-They offer three model sizes that we can experiment with from 7 to 70 billion parameters.
-We'll use the Python PEFT library as our fine-tuning engine.
+We plan to use Meta Platforms' open source Llama 2 as our general LLM to fine-tune.
+They offer three model sizes from 7 to 70 billion parameters.
+We will start by using the 7B parameter and will change to a larger model if it proves insufficient for our use case.
+In addition to Llama 2 we will be using the python PEFT library as our fine-tuning engine.

 #### III.
-Content Knowledge Background
+Content Knowledge Background (cpuzzo)

-The concepts that are critical for understanding our project are:

-1. Neural AI, deep learning, and how typical fine-tuning is done using the full tuning methods.

-2. The concept of parameter efficient fine-tuning PEFT and how it differs from full tuning.

-PEFT differs in that instead of tuning all the parameters of a model, it only tunes "a small number of (extra) model parameters instead of all the model's parameters".
-Basically it can tune a model using a much smaller set of data to get results that, while not perfect, are good enough for a majority of user cases.
-This is also a reason why a basic knowledge of how fine-tuning works is important to this project.
+There are a couple of Content Knowledge areas that a good understanding of is essential to understanding how our project will function.
+The first AI paradigm that needs to be understood is Neural AI, particularly deep learning.
+This is very important due to how we will be fine tuning the model using  parameter efficient fine-tuning (PEFT) instead of "standard" fine tuning.
+PEFT differs in that instead of tuning all the parameters of a model, it only tunes "a small number of (extra) model parameters instead of all the model's parameters' '.
+Basically it can tune a model using a much smaller set of data to get results that, while not perfect, are good enough for the majority of use cases out there.
+This is also a reason that a basic knowledge of how fine-tuning works is important to this project.
 The ability to compare results of PEFT with that of standard fine-tuning will be important to the creation of our chatbot because it will show us if PEFT really is good enough or if full fine-tuning is required.

-Also, an understanding of Transformers and Natural Language Processing (NLP) is important to our project as the Llama 2 model is a Transformer that is used for NLP.
+Also an understanding of what Transformers and Natural Language Processing (NLP) is important to our project as the model we are using Llama is a Transformer that is used for NLP.

 #### IV.
-Practical Knowledge Background
+Practical Knowledge Background (cjackson)

 The general steps required for LLM fine-tuning are: